-- 1.7 The NPPF was revised in February 2019.
-Revisions to the NPPF included broadening the definition of affordable housing amongst other changes. - 1.8 In October 2015 the Borough Council adopted its Local Plan which remains compliant with the National Planning Policy Framework (NPPF).
+- 1.7 The NPPF was revised in July 2021.
+This updated version of the Housing Choice SPD takes these revisions into account. - 1.8 In October 2015 the Borough Council adopted its Local Plan which remains compliant with the National Planning Policy Framework (NPPF).